JeremyLikness/BlazorWasmEFCoreExample/README.md

 Example of a Blazor WebAssembly project that uses Entity Framework Core on the server for data access.

+> Do you prefer Blazor Server instead?
+No problem!
+The same project is implemented for server [here](https://github.com/JeremyLikness/BlazorServerEFCoreExample).

 I created this series of blog posts to explain the project in detail (note: series is valid up to commit [e6ac27b](https://github.com/JeremyLikness/BlazorWasmEFCoreExample/commit/e6ac27b5b2b2c1d40406aa34e8884ec8b0e5808a)):